UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 **PSMASegmentator** is a tool for the automatic segmentation of PSMA PET/CT images using Deep Learning (DL).

 The segmentation model uses the [nnUNetv2 framework](https://github.com/MIC-DKFZ/nnUNet), along with the DKFZ LesionTracer team's winning [autoPET-III methodology](https://github.com/mic-dkfz/autopet-3-submission).
-The training dataset is across multiple institutions and scanner types, with 597 patients from the [autoPET-III dataset](https://autopet-iii.grand-challenge.org/) and 438 from Western Australian institutions, for a total of 1015 patients.
+The training dataset is across multiple institutions and scanner types, with 597 patients from the [autoPET-III dataset](https://autopet-iii.grand-challenge.org/) and 438 from Western Australian institutions, for a total of 1035 patients.

-It supports both DICOM and NIfTI inputs and automatically handles pre-processing, inference, and post-processing (including lesion classification and biomarker extraction, utilizing [TotalSegmentator](https://github.com/wasserth/TotalSegmentator)).
+It supports both DICOM and NIfTI inputs and automatically handles pre-processing, inference, and post-processing.
+This includes lesion classification and biomarker extraction, utilizing [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) and a complimentary liver metastases classifier model.

 ---
 ---